oppia/oppia-web-developer-docs/Testing-Email-functionality.md

 2. **Modify the Send Mail Function**: In the file `core/platform/email/gae_email_service.py`, locate the `send_mail` function.
 Modify it to print messages instead of sending emails.

 3. **Manual Testing**: Perform actions in Oppia that trigger email notifications.
-For example, creating a new account or resetting a password.
 If emails are sent via a cron job, manually trigger the corresponding endpoint.

 4. **Check Logs**: Monitor the terminal or logs to observe the messages that would have been sent via email.